 CLIMARTE: Emergency Action

-CLIMARTE is an initiator, an educator and a catalyst for artists and arts organisations to engage in climate-focussed and socially engaged exhibitions and events.
+CLIMARTE is an initiator, educator and catalyst for artists, scientists, academics and civil society to engage in climate-focussed and public facing exhibitions, events and projects.

 Established in 2010, CLIMARTE works to harness the creative power of the arts to inform, engage and inspire action towards a fairer, zero emissions future.
 Underpinned by climate science, it seeks, through the arts, to amplify and mobilise public responses to the climate crisis.